CaptainCodeman/flag-icon-element/readme.md

 ## Benefits

-Much smaller payload of ~300 bytes vs ~33Kb of CSS when bundling and shadow-dom friendly.
+Less than 200 bytes when bundled and compressed.
+Flag images are loaded from the cloudflare CDN by default.
+Shadow-Dom / WebComponent Friendly.